Testicular Cancer: Treatment Choices

 For most testicular cancers, the goal of treatment is to cure the cancer.
 If cure is not possible, treatment may be used to shrink the cancer or keep it under control for as long as possible.
 Treatment can also improve your quality of life by helping to control your symptoms.
 The goals of testicular cancer treatment can include one or more of these things:

 Remove or destroy tumors in other parts of the body

-Kill or stop the growth or spread of testicular cancer cells
+Kill or stop the spread of testicular cancer cells